tj-tusharjain/azure-compute-docs/articles/virtual-machines/extensions/vmaccess-windows.md

 The JSON configuration for a virtual machine extension must be nested inside the virtual machine resource fragment of the template, specifically `"resources": []` object for the virtual machine template and for a virtual machine scale set under `"virtualMachineProfile":"extensionProfile":{"extensions" :[]` object.

-### Using Azure PowerShell VM/VMSS Extension Commands for Windows
+### Use Azure PowerShell VM/VMSS extension commands for Windows

 You can use the [Set-AzVMExtension](/powershell/module/az.compute/set-azvmextension) command to run the VMAccess Extension with the specified configuration for a Windows virtual machine.